GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ### New Zealand Government Web Standards

-The New Zealand Government Web Standards (“Web Standards”) are made up of 2 individual standards:
+The [New Zealand Government Web Standards](https://webtoolkit.govt.nz/standards/) (“Web Standards”) are made up of 2 individual standards:

-1. The Web Accessibility Standard is a profile of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines v2.0 (WCAG 2.0).
+1. The [Web Accessibility Standard](https://webtoolkit.govt.nz/standards/web-accessibility-standard/) is a profile of the World Wide Web Consortium’s (W3C) [Web Content Accessibility Guidelines v2.0](https://www.w3.org/TR/WCAG20/) (WCAG 2.0).
 WCAG 2.0 is at the heart of web accessibility requirements in a number of jurisdictions including Australia, Canada and the United Kingdom.
 The New Zealand profile defines some custom exceptions to WCAG 2.0 for use within the New Zealand Government.

-2. The Web Usability Standard is a collection of policy-related requirements that draw on other frameworks such as the Privacy Act, the New Zealand Government Open Access and Licensing Framework, and a small number of best practices identified by the Web Standards Working Group of cross-agency web practitioners.
+2. The [Web Usability Standard](https://webtoolkit.govt.nz/standards/web-usability-standard/) is a collection of policy-related requirements that draw on other frameworks such as the [Privacy Act](https://www.privacy.org.nz/the-privacy-act-and-codes/privacy-act-and-codes-introduction/), the [New Zealand Government Open Access and Licensing Framework](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/), and a small number of best practices identified by the Web Standards Working Group (since discontinued) of cross-agency web practitioners .

 ### 2017 Self-Assessment Methodology